realworldocaml/book/book/variants/README.md

 Another useful operation on expressions is *simplification*, which is the process of taking a boolean expression and reducing it to an equivalent one that is smaller.
-First, we'll bulid a few simplifying construction functions that mirror the tags of an `expr`.
+First, we'll build a few simplifying construction functions that mirror the tags of an `expr`.

 The `and_` function below does a few things: